sysfce2/libretro-dice/README.txt

 DICE makes use of some C++11 features, so GCC 4.7 or newer is needed to compile.
 The SDL headers are also required, available at http://www.libsdl.org.

-Currently DICE supports Windows (using MinGW to compile) and Linux.
+Currently DICE supports Windows (using MinGW to compile), Linux, and OS X (preliminarily).